Ava Max: 2022–2023: Diamonds & Dancefloors

+2024–present: Don't Click Play

+On January 19, 2024, Max and Norwegian DJ Kygo released their collaboration "Whatever", which peaked at number 1 in Norway and reached the top 10 in Belgium, Bulgaria, Croatia, and Sweden.
+On April 4, 2024, Max released "My Oh My" as a standalone single.
+On August 9, 2024, Max was featured on a remix of "Brought the Heat Back" by South Korean band Enhypen.
+On September 20, 2024, she released "Spot a Fake".

+On October 18, 2024, she released "Forever Young" with David Guetta and Alphaville, a reworked version of Alphaville's hit "Forever Young".
+On November 20, 2024, Max performed a medley of four of her songs at the 2024 ARIA Music Awards in Sydney, Australia.
+The following month, Max released her Christmas single, "1 Wish".

+In February 2025, Max released "Lost Your Faith".
+Three months later, she announced her third album, Don't Click Play would be released on August 22, 2025.
+The album's second single, "Lovin Myself" was released on May 29, 2025.
+Max released the album's third single, Wet, Hot American Dream, on July 1, 2025.

 Artistry and influences

-Max has been labeled as a pop and dance-pop singer, whose music often contains interpolations from previous songs.
-She has been compared to contemporary artists such as Sia, Lady Gaga, Bebe Rexha, Sigrid, and Dua Lipa.
-Max grew up listening to artists including Alicia Keys, Norah Jones, Celine Dion, Aretha Franklin, Fugees, Mariah Carey, and Whitney Houston.
-She also cited Beyoncé, Madonna, Gwen Stefani, Fergie, Britney Spears, Christina Aguilera, and Gaga as some of her influences.
-Max stated that Carey was the biggest influence on Heaven & Hell and recalled how she grew up listening to her music on loop, such as "Vision of Love" (1990).
+Max has been labeled as a pop dance-pop, electropop, singer, whose music often contains interpolations from previous songs.
+She has been compared to contemporary artists such as Sia, Lady Gaga, Bebe Rexha, Sigrid and Dua Lipa.
+Max grew up listening to artists including Alicia Keys, Norah Jones, Celine Dion, Aretha Franklin, Fugees, Mariah Carey and Whitney Houston.
+She also cited Beyoncé, Madonna, Gwen Stefani, Fergie, Britney Spears, Christina Aguilera and Gaga as some of her influences.
+Max stated that Carey was the biggest influence on Heaven & Hell and recalled how she grew up listening to her music on loop, such as "Vision of Love".